VictorMegir/Encryptor-web-app/README.md

 <a href='https://en.wikipedia.org/wiki/ROT13'>Rot13</a>, <a href='https://en.wikipedia.org/wiki/Atbash'>Atbash</a>, <a href='https://en.wikipedia.org/wiki/Caesar_cipher'>Caesar</a>, <a href='https://en.wikipedia.org/wiki/Affine_cipher'>Affine</a> and <a href='https://en.wikipedia.org/wiki/Bacon%27s_cipher'>Baconian</a>.<br>
 The user can click on the "Convert" button to perform the operation.
 The result will be displayed on the bottom textarea.<br>
 The user may *stack* different operations of encrypting and decrypting with different ciphers by clicking on the "Add Cipher" button.<br>
+The user may remove ciphers from the *stack* of operations by clicking the "Remove" button.
+Each cipher has its own "Remove" button but the last cipher cannot be removed.

  The web app can be found <a href='https://whispering-castle-52666.herokuapp.com/'>here</a>.
 Check it out!